lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 Search for desired columns by entering terms in the boxes underneath "column_name" or "description".
 Additional constraints on column data can be included in the query by specifying them under "constraints".
 Mouse-over to view pop-up boxes with instructions.
-Remove filters and reset the table view at any time using the buttons above the upper right corner of the table.
+Remove filters and reset the table view at any time using the buttons above the upper right corner of the table (not shown in image above).

-If desired, convert table view queries to `ADQL Queries` using the "Populate and Edit ADQL" button at lower left.
+If desired, convert table view queries to `ADQL Queries` using the "Populate and Edit ADQL" button at the bottom of the page.

 **Search:** Press the search button at lower left when ready to execute.